 The Morning Star is a reference to a new beginning, a new day or a new dawning.
 He represents the ushering in of an era when man the creature can change or recreate him/herself.
 The Star is a guide as to how it is done.
 It is not God reshaping man, but man must follow the Star.
 Like the Magi, after they had met the king of God’s people, they no longer could go back home the same way.
-They were warned not to return to Herod and inform on Jesus (Mt.2:12).
+They were warned not to return to Herod and inform on Jesus (Matthew 2:12).
 The Magi were not uninformed.
 Their ancestor Balaam had predicted that the Star would rise in Israel.
 At the time of the prediction, Israel had not settled in Canaan.
-To find the place of the king’s birth, the Magi went to Jerusalem where the chief priests and teachers pointed them to Bethlehem, as predicted by the prophet Micah (5:2).
-Jacob, the father of Israel announced the coming of the “eternal king” four centuries before Balaam did.
+To find the place of the king’s birth, the Magi went to Jerusalem where the chief priests and teachers pointed them to Bethlehem, as predicted by the prophet Micah (Micah 5:2).
+Jacob, the father of Israel, announced the coming of the “eternal king” four centuries before Balaam did.
 Why then, were these chief priests, teachers and elders not welcoming their own king?

-The prophet Isaiah penned these immortal words: “The people walking in darkness have seen a great light; on those living in the land of the shadow of death a light has downed” (9:2).
+The prophet Isaiah penned these immortal words, “The people walking in darkness have seen a great light; on those living in the land of the shadow of death a light has downed” (Isaiah 9:2).
 Could we be that people again that accept the invitation of the Morning Star for the New Year?